job/console.rpki-client.org/README.md

 The RPKI console exists to provide operators with insight into the RPKI ecosystem and help identify how the distributed database works.

+The software has only been tested on OpenBSD.

 Demo instance
 =============